Mark Your Calendar: May 1st - May 5th, 2017

 - OFA members who do not wish to become OFILG members may pay a one-time fee of $7,000 for participation in this event plus a per device fee.
 This option does not include the other benefits listed above.
 This fee can be applied within 60 days retroactively to OFILG membership.

-Please contact the OFA Interoperability Working Group Chair for most current information regarding OFILG Membership fees.
+Please contact the OFA Interoperability Working Group Chair or firstname.lastname@example.org for most current information regarding OFILG Membership fees.
 Participants are responsible for their own travel, lodging, and meals.
-A cafeteria is available on-site.
-Restaurants are available a short drive away.
+Restaurants are available a short walk away.

 All participants must register for this event.
 Check eligibility and cost above.